The Deep (band)

-The Deep was an American psychedelic rock band made up of musicians from New York City, who in 1966 traveled to Philadelphia to record a one-time LP, Psychedelic Moods.
-The band was experimentally progressive, as they were one of the earliest groups to record psychedelic music, before it was adapted by a wider array of musical acts.
-Although their only album failed to achieve success, it later gained acclaim for being considered the earliest work to reference "psychedelic" in its title.
+The Deep was an American rock band formed in New York City in 1966.
+They traveled to Philadelphia to record a one-off LP, Psychedelic Moods, released on Cameo-Parkway Records, which was later recognized as one of the earliest albums to use the word "psychedelic" in its title.

+The group was a studio-only project led by musician Rusty Evans and producer Mark Barkan.
+Evans later formed The Freak Scene, releasing the album Psychedelic Psoul in 1967.
+Evans also co-wrote and recorded The Third Bardo’s only single, "I’m Five Years Ahead of My Time."
+While Barkan would record several songs in 1967 with the group Inner Sanctum (later known as Hydro-Pyro).

+Background

-Information on the band is sparse as only one band member had a confirmed musical career prior to recording.
-The member, Rusty Evans (born Marcus Uzilevsky, 1937, New York City, died December 5, 2015, Woodacre, California), was the Deep's lead guitarist, primary songwriter, and a vocalist.
+Rusty Evans was born Marcus Uzilevsky in 1937 in New York City and was the Deep's lead guitarist, primary songwriter, and vocalist.
 Evans initially recorded in 1958 as a rockabilly singer, before performing as a Greenwich Village folk musician in the late 1950s and early 1960s.
 He recorded three albums as Rusty Evans – Songs of Our Land, Railroad Songs (both 1964) and Live at Gerde's Folk City (1965) – and was later a member of the folk group The New Christy Minstrels.
 Musician David Bromberg is also known to have played on The Deep's one and only album, although it is unknown on which tracks he played.

+History

 In the early summer of 1966, Evans convinced producer Mark Barkan to help him record a psychedelic album.
-They secured arrangements with the Philadelphia-based Cameo-Parkway label, the home for fellow protopunk act Question Mark and the Mysterians, for a meager budget of $1200.
-In August, Evans and Barkan assembled a group of New York musicians to record as the Deep, and they drove in a rundown car to Philadelphia to record what would become the Psychedelic Moods album, which was done in the short period of four days and would necessitate late-night sessions in order to be finished on time.
+They secured arrangements with the Philadelphia-based Cameo-Parkway label, where they became labelmates to Question Mark and the Mysterians, for a meager budget of $1200.
+In August, Evans and Barkan assembled a group of New York musicians to record as the Deep, and they drove in a rundown car to Philadelphia to record what would become Psychedelic Moods, the band's sole album which was done in the short period of four days and would necessitate late-night sessions in order to be finished on time.
 The all-night sessions also provided the musicians, who were unable to afford a hotel, with a place to sleep.

-While the exact release date of the album has yet to be definitively established, the record is generally considered to have been distributed in October 1966, based on the album's catalogue number.
-This would credit it as the first official album to include the word "psychedelic" in its title, pre-dating the Blues Magoos' debut, Psychedelic Lollipop, and The 13th Floor Elevators' debut album, The Psychedelic Sounds of the 13th Floor Elevators.
-The Deep's Psychedelic Moods did not sell well, and the group did not tour to support it.
-They existed as a studio-only band, and, aside from sessions for their album, produced no other recordings under that name.
+At the time of recording Psychedelic Moods, only Rusty Evans had a career in the music industry prior to recording, the other members in the Deep were his friends.
+Evans "directed the band to let loose and get crazy".
+He created the cover art and pressed "about 5,000 copies" of the album.
+The Deep existed as a studio-only band, and, aside from sessions for their album, produced no other recordings under that name nor performed live.

+The album released in November 1966 was one of the earliest to include the word "psychedelic" in its title around the same time as the Blues Magoos' Psychedelic Lollipop, but predated by the 13th Floor Elevators' The Psychedelic Sounds of the 13th Floor Elevators in October 1966.